-We used SNAP to create several stateful network functions that are typically delegated to middleboxes.
-Table 3 lists applications we implemented, drawing examples from the Chimera [5], FAST [21], and Bohatei [8] systems.
-The code can be found in the extended version [40].
+We have implemented several stateful network functions (Table 3) that are typically relegated to middleboxes in SNAP.
+Examples were taken from the Chimera [5], FAST [21], and Bohatei [8] systems.
+The code can be found in the extended version [42].
 Most examples use protocol-related fields in fixed packet-offset locations, which are parsable by emerging programmable parsers.
-Some fields used in Sidejack detection and Snort policies require session reassembly.
-However, this is orthogonal to the language expressiveness.
-As long as these fields are available to the tables in the forwarding plane, they can be used in SNAP programs and our compiler can generate suitable switch configurations.
-To make them available to the switch, one could extract these fields in the data plane by placing a "preprocessor" before the switch pipeline, similar to middleboxes.
-For instance, Snort [34] uses a sequence of preprocessors prior
+Some fields require session reassembly.
+However, this is orthogonal to the language expressiveness; as long as these fields are available to the switch, they can be used in SNAP programs.
+To make them available, one could extract these fields by placing a "preprocessor" before the switch pipeline, similar to middleboxes.
+For instance, Snort [36] uses preprocessors to extract fields for use in the detection engine.